 - 131. Purchasing Specifications.
-Specifications for carbon dioxide fire extinguishing systems shall be drawn up with care under supervision of a competent engineer and with the advice of the authority having jurisdiction.
-To insure a satisfactory system, the following items should be included in the specifications. - 1311.
+Specifications for carbon dioxide fire extinguishing systems shall be drawn up with care and with the advice of the authority having jurisdiction. - 1311.
 The specifications should designate the authority having jurisdiction and indicate whether plans are required. - 1312.
 The specifications should state that the installation shall conform to this Standard and meet the approval of the authority having jurisdiction. - 1313.
-The specifications should include the specific tests that may be required to meet the approval of the authority having jurisdiction, and indicate how cost of testing is to be borne.
+The specifications should include the specific tests that may be required to meet the approval of the authority having jurisdiction, and indicate how cost of testing is to be borne. - 1314.

-- 1314.
 These specifications should require the provision of equipment listed for the use intended. - 132.
 Plans.
 Where plans are required, their preparations shall be entrusted to none but fully experienced and responsible persons. - 1321.
 These plans shall be drawn to an indicated scale or be suitably dimensioned and shall be made so they can be easily reproduced. - 1322.
 These plans shall contain sufficient detail to enable the authority having jurisdiction to evaluate the hazard or hazards and to evaluate the effectiveness of the system.
 The detail on the hazards shall include the materials involved in the hazards, the location of the hazards, the enclosure or limits and isolation of the hazards, and the exposures to the hazard. - 1323.
-The detail on the system shall include information and calculations on the amount of $CO_2$ ; the location and flow rate of each nozzle including equivalent orifice area; the location, size and equivalent lengths of pipe, fittings and hose; and the location and size of the $CO_2$ storage facility.
+The detail on the system shall include information and calculations on the amount of CO2; the location and flow rate of each nozzle including equivalent orifice area; the location, size and equivalent lengths of pipe, fittings and hose; and the location and size of the CO2 storage facility.
 Information shall be submitted pertaining to the location and function of the detection devices, operating devices, auxiliary equipment, and electrical circuitry, if used.
 Sufficient information shall be indicated to identify properly the apparatus and devices used.
-Any special features should be adequately explained. - 133.
-Approval of Plans.
+Any special features should be adequately explained.

+- 133. Approval of Plans.
 Plans and calculations shall be submitted to the authority having jurisdiction for approval before work starts. - 1331.
-When field conditions necessitate any material change from approved plans, the change must be approved. - 1332.
+When field conditions necessitate any material change from approved plans, the change shall be submitted to the authority having jurisdiction for approval. - 1332.
 When such material changes from approved plans are made, corrected "as installed" plans shall be supplied to the owner and the authority having jurisdiction. - 134.
 Approval of Installations.
 The completed system shall be tested by qualified personnel to meet the approval of the authority having jurisdiction.
 These tests shall be adequate to determine that the system has been properly installed and will function as intended.
 Only listed or approved equipment and devices shall be used in the systems.